 What different kinds of sleep disorders exist?

-There are several different types of sleep disorders.
+There are several different types of sleeping disorders.
 Each may involve one or more of these basic symptoms:

-Insomnia sufferers may have difficulty falling asleep or awakening frequently.
+- Insomnia symptoms appear in about a third of adults.
+What is insomnia?
+Insomnia sufferers may have difficulty falling asleep or may awake frequently.
 They may awaken early in the morning and have trouble getting back to sleep.
 Many conditions can cause or aggravate insomnia, including pain, stress, chronic disease or breathing problems.
 In addition, misuse or overuse of sleep medications may cause or worsen insomnia.

-Sleep Apnea is a condition involving breathing patterns during sleep and can be very serious.
+- Sleep Apnea is the most common cause of daytime sleepiness.
+What is sleep apnea?
+Sleep apnea is a condition involving breathing patterns during sleep and can be very serious.
 People with sleep apnea stop breathing periodically while they are asleep, sometimes hundreds of times in a single night.
 These individuals tend to snore and snort loudly during sleep and may be sleepy during the day.
-Sleep apnea is the most common cause of daytime sleepiness.

 What is a sleep test?